PariaSabet/my-todo-app/README.md

-# Modern Todo App with Next.js, Redux, and TypeScript
+# Retro Todo App with Next.js and Redux

 A feature-rich, responsive todo application built with modern web technologies.
 This project demonstrates clean architecture, state management, and responsive design principles.